CameronWD/Restful-Motoracing-API/README.md

 ## ORM
 ### R4 - Identify and discuss the key functionalities and benefits of an ORM

-Object-Relational Mapping (ORM) is a technique that allows developers to interact with their database like a set of objects in their chosen programming language, providing several distinct advantages.
+Object-Relational Mapping (ORM) is a technique that allows developers to interact with their database as if it were a set of objects in their chosen programming language, providing several distinct advantages.

-1. Language Consistency: ORMs enable developers to manipulate database entries using the syntax and idioms of their preferred programming language, such as Python, rather than writing raw SQL queries.
+1. Language Consistency: ORMs enable developers to manipulate database entries using the syntax and idioms of their preferred programming language (like Python), rather than writing raw SQL queries.
 This makes the code more readable and maintainable and allows developers to leverage their existing knowledge and skills more effectively.

 2. Data Transformation: ORM handles the transformation between incompatible type systems (object-oriented and relational), simplifying the process of mapping database entries to objects in code.
 This can streamline the development process, reducing the likelihood of errors due to data type mismatches.